rladies/rladiesguide/content/coordination/meetup/index.en.md

 - If needed, we can create a GitHub repo for your chapter on the R-Ladies GitHub Organization.
 You can request it in the #new-chapters channel.

+- Please remember that the R-Ladies Organizers Slack is our prefered channel of communication.

 Regarding adding new organizers to your chapter:

 - Probably in the next few weeks/months new organizers will be joining your team.
 There is a section in the [R-Ladies Guide](https://guide.rladies.org/organization/intro/co-organizers/#how-to-onboard-organizers) with all the information you need to know about how to onboard them.
 This the only official way to add a co-organizer

 If you have any questions, please do not hesitate to contact us.
 The #organizers channel on Slack is also a great place to seek for advise.